microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationSignInSummary.md

 successPercentage     : 100
 ```

-This command gets summaries for all sign ins from the past 30 days.
+This example returns summaries for all sign ins from the past 30 days.

 ### Example 3: Get top two sign in summaries for the last month